-2. Side Plank Crunch
+Side Plank Crunch

-Begin in a side plank on the left elbow with the left foot slightly in front of the right, and the right hand behind the head.
+Begin in a side plank on the left elbow with the left foot slightly in front of the right and the right hand behind the head.

 Aim to perform eight to ten crunches on each side to complete one set.
-Shoot for three five sets.

 Russian Twists Oblique Exercise

 Sit on the floor with knees bent and feet flat on the floor, roughly hip distance apart, then lean back to a 45-degree angle.

 Aim for 12 to 16 reps to complete one set.
-Shoot for three sets.

 Lying Side Oblique Crunches

-Lie on your left side with legs on top of each other, knees bent and core engaged, then place your right hand on the side of the head and the other hand on the oblique muscle.
+Lie on your left side with legs on top of each other, knees bent, and core engaged, then place your right hand on the side of the head and the other hand on the oblique muscle.

-Trainee contracts the oblique muscle by crunching the abs sideways.
+Then, contract your oblique muscle by crunching the abs sideways.

 Metronome Side Abs Exercise

-Begin by lying on your back, with the knees slightly bent and raised over your hips, ankles parallel to the floor, and core engaged.
+Begin by lying on your back with the knees slightly bent and raised over your hips, ankles parallel to the floor, and core engaged.

 Instead, move slowly and make sure to engage your core the entire time.

 For more challenge, try to keep your legs as straight as possible.

 Around the World

 Next, while engaging your core and keeping the back flat, bend your elbows and rotate your arms around to move the weight around your head in a circular motion.

 Perform 8 to 12 “rotations” on each side to complete one set.
-Do three sets.

 Spiderman Pushups Oblique Exercise

-Assume a push-up position with legs and arms straight, core engaged, back flat and head in a neutral position.
+Assume a push-up position with legs and arms straight, core engaged, back flat, and head in a neutral position.

-Next, as you lower your torso towards the ground, lift your right foot off the floor, then pull your right knee up and towards your right side to hip level or all the way up to the elbow, pause, then press back up to starting position.
+Next, as you lower your torso towards the ground, lift your right foot off the floor, then pull your right knee up and towards your right side to hip level or all the way up to the elbow, pause, then press back up to the starting position.

 Switch sides to complete one rep.

-Perform 8 reps to complete one set.
-Aim for three sets.
+Perform eight reps to complete one set.

-There you have it.
 The above oblique exercises workout routine is all you need to build strong and powerful side abs.
-Just make sure to perform the 7 oblique moves on a regular basis while staying within your fitness level the entire time.
-That’s the golden rule.
+Just make sure to perform the seven side abs exercises on a regular basis while staying within your fitness level the entire time.